“Chinese Whispers” is a popular team activity played in various forms for centuries.

 Why a Chinese Whispers Team Activity Matters in the Workplace

 A game like Chinese Whispers can highlight the importance of clear communication, building rapport within teams, listening skills, and the potential for misunderstandings in a fun and engaging way.
-We hear this from customers that have ordered our full set of courses.
+We hear this from customers who have ordered our full set of courses.

 The Chinese Whispers Team Activity